-São Paulo's dynamic social scene centers on dining out, and among the 12,000-plus restaurants, most of the world's cuisines are covered.
+São Paulo's dynamic social scene centers on dining out, and among the 12,500-plus restaurants, most of the world's cuisines are covered.
 The most popular options include Portuguese, Japanese, Italian, French, and Lebanese; contemporary fusions are popular and plentiful.
-The city also offers a massive selection of pizzerias with some world-class offerings.
+The city also offers a massive selection of pizza and hamburger joints with some world-class offerings.
 Most places don't require

-On the domestic front the Brazilian churrascarias are a carnivores dream, with their all-you-can-eat skewers of barbecued meats and impressive salad buffets.
+On the domestic front the Brazilian churrascarias are a carnivore's dream, with their all-you-can-eat skewers of barbecued meats and impressive salad buffets.
 For in-between times, just about every bar will offer a selection of grilled meats, sandwiches, and deep-fried favorites for casual grazing.
-On Wednesday and Saturday, head to a Brazilan restaurant for feijoada—the national dish of black beans and pork.
+On Wednesday and Saturday, head to a Brazilian restaurant for feijoada—the national dish of black beans and pork.
 Ask about the other traditional and regional Brazilian dishes as well.

 The top 25 places we think should be on every traveler's radar this year.More